amirDahari1/SuperRes/README.md

 ```
 python code/Architecture.py -d separator_anisotropic --anisotropic -phases_idx 1 -sf 4 -g_image_path separator_lr_wo_fibrils.tif -d_image_path separator_rods_slices.tif separator_rods_slices.tif separator_speckles_slices.tif
 ```

+With the aim of making the repository light-weight, the other data sets used for training in the paper are readily available upon [request](mailto:a.dahari@imperial.ac.uk).

 ### Evaluation
 To evaluate and create the large super-resolution volume, run